 (ii) ‘Mary had a little lamb, whose fleece was white as snow.’

 (a) Which parts of the black sheep have wool?

 (b) What is meant by the white fleece of the lamb?

 (b) White fleece means the white coloured hair of the lamb.The complete process from fleece from sheep to yarn of wool

-Ques 2.
+Q2.
 The silkworm is (a) a caterpillar, (b) a larva.
-Choose the correct option.

 (iii) both a and b

 Q3.
 Which of the following does not yield wool?

 Q4.
 What is meant by the following terms?